-In 2008, after the financial crisis, the article “Bitcoin: peer-to-peer electronic monetary system” was published, which describes in detail the concepts of the payment system.
+In 2008, following the financial crisis, a document entitled “Bitcoin: Peer-to-Peer Electronic Cash System” was published, detailing the concepts of a payment system.
 Bitcoin was born.
-Bitcoin has attracted worldwide attention using blockchain technology and an alternative to fiat currencies and commodities.
-Named the next best technology after the Internet, the blockchain offered solutions to problems we hadn’t been able to solve or ignored over the past few decades.
-I won’t delve into its technical aspect, but here are a few articles and videos I recommend:
+Bitcoin has attracted the world’s attention with the use of blockchain technology and as an alternative to fiat currencies and commodities.
+Named the next best technology after the Internet, blockchain offers solutions to problems we have not been able to address or ignore in the last few decades.
+I will not delve into the technical aspect of this, but here are some articles and videos that I recommend:

 How bitcoin works under the hood

 Gentle introduction to blockchain technology

 Have you ever wondered how bitcoin (and other cryptocurrencies) actually work?

 Shortly before today, on February 5, the Chinese authorities have just introduced a new set of regulations banning cryptocurrency.
 The Chinese government did so last year, but many have been bypassed through currency exchanges.
 He has now used China’s all-powerful Great Wall of Defense to block access to foreign exchanges in an attempt to prevent its citizens from making any cryptocurrency transactions.

 To learn more about the Chinese government’s position, let’s go back a few years to 2013, when bitcoin was gaining popularity among Chinese citizens and prices were rising.
 Concerned about price volatility and speculation, the People’s Bank of China and five other government ministries issued an official statement in December 2013 entitled “Bitcoin Financial Risk Prevention Notice” (link in Mandarin).
 Several points were highlighted:

 1. Due to various factors such as limited supply, anonymity and the lack of a centralized issuer, bitcoin is not an official currency but a virtual commodity that cannot be used on the open market.